It’s easy to imagine the moment our agents rescue a child from a trafficker as the story’s happy conclusion. But in reality, it’s only the beginning.

 Donate with Confidence

-Child Rescue Charitable Trust and Child Rescue Charitable Aid Trust are registered New Zealand charities.
-Separate returns for each charity are filed each year with Charities Services which is a NZ Government organisation under the Department of Internal Affairs.
+The Child Rescue Charitable Aid Trust is a registered New Zealand charity: CC 50751.
+An Annual return is filed each year with Charities Services which is a NZ Government organisation under the Department of Internal Affairs.
+Annual reports to Charities Services can be viewed here.
+View our Financial Integrity webpage here.